aryanmangla23/08-02-2022/README.md

 Worked on Japanese for 3 more hours

 K 5:30, now I'm sad [:<](https://open.spotify.com/track/3jXl94Bd3ONk4yTVgYPR30?si=f1a897ec16c6441b).
-Not sad cuz of memories, just the song just makes me sad. k screw this ima go nap if im sad. unproductive anyways.
+Not sad cuz of memories, just the song just makes me sad.

+hmm, I am so confused what are some people's thought process.
+BABY I WONDER WHY WE DONT GET ALONG IT DRIVES ME CRAZY, I CANT DENY.
+I LOVE WHEN WE MAKE UP.
+IT FEELS AMAZING WHY DONT WE TRY.
+IK YOU LOVE ME WHEN YOU SAY THAT YOU HATE ME I WONDER WHY YOU HATE ME I WONDER WHY.
+This song makes me think about things I don't want to. sak fd, afasfl,as fsafmfafkfa;fmf;asfa;fmamf; k.
+I think a lot from this song, cuz I WONDER WHY. k now after spamming this song Ik why it makes me mad/sad fuck k. "slamming doors".
+I am relating cuz life is funny. k identified it, but not gonna say why 😊